Evolved neuromorphic radar-based altitude controller for an autonomous open-source blimp: Related Work

 \subsection{Spiking Neural Network-based MAV Control}

 The inherent nonlinear dynamics of most MAVs makes them challenging to control.
 Moreover, their restrictive weight constraints inevitably limit the computational power of the controller.
 SNNs enable computing with highly parallel architectures made of simple integrate-and-fire neurons interconnected by weighted synapses.

-Implementations of spiking flight neurocontrollers include \cite{Howard2014a}, where the authors propose a SNN for robust control of a simulated quadrotor in challenging wind conditions.
+Implementations of spiking flight neurocontrollers include~\cite{Howard2014a}, where the authors propose an SNN for robust control of a simulated quadrotor in challenging wind conditions.
 They achieve a better performance in waypoint holding experiments compared with a hand-tuned PID and a multi-layer perceptron network.
-Another example is presented in \cite{Clawson2016a}, where a SNN controller that adapts online to control the position and orientation of a flapping drone is proposed.
-SNNs have also been applied to obstacle avoidance tasks, as direct flight \cite{Foderaro2010b} or decision-making \cite{Zhao2018} controllers.
+Another example is presented in~\cite{Clawson2016a}, where an SNN controller that adapts online to control the position and orientation of a flapping drone is proposed.
+SNNs have also been applied to obstacle avoidance tasks, as direct flight~\cite{Foderaro2010b} or decision-making~\cite{Zhao2018} controllers.
 In both cases they use reward-modulated learning rules for training the SNN.
 Although these MAV controllers have excelled in simulated environments, their main limitation is that they have not been evaluated in real-world experiments.
 The scope of works that have implemented SNN controllers for MAVs in real scenarios is much more limited.
-The first work that integrates a SNN in the closed-loop control of a real-world flying robot is very recent \cite{Hagenaars2020}.
-There, the authors present a SNN for controlling the landing of a quadrotor by exploiting the optical flow divergence from a downward-looking camera and the readings of an inertial measurement unit (IMU).
-To address the learning problem of SNNs \cite{Wang2020a}, they adopt an evolutionary training strategy.
-In \cite{Dupeyroux2021}, this controller is enhanced by using hardware specifically designed for neuromorphic applications.
-Although not tested in free flight experiments, the potential advantages of SNN controllers implemented in these devices are also demonstrated in \cite{Sandamirskaya2021}.
+The first work that integrates an SNN in the closed-loop control of a real-world flying robot is very recent~\cite{Hagenaars2020}.
+There, the authors present an SNN for controlling the landing of a quadrotor by exploiting the optical flow divergence from a downward-looking camera and the readings of an inertial measurement unit (IMU).
+To address the learning problem of SNNs~\cite{Wang2020a}, they adopt an evolutionary training strategy.
+In~\cite{Dupeyroux2021}, this controller is enhanced by using hardware specifically designed for neuromorphic applications.
+Although not tested in free flight experiments, the potential advantages of SNN controllers implemented in these devices are also demonstrated in~\cite{Sandamirskaya2021}.
+Our work aims to extend the framework proposed in~\cite{Hagenaars2020}, by (1) controlling the altitude instead of landing; (2) considering an open-source micro blimp, which has less control authority and harder to model dynamics than a quadrotor; and (3) exploiting solely the range measurements provided by a radar, reducing the number of required sensors on-board.